AliaElKattan/survivalofthebestfit/game/README.md

 Commands to get you started:
 - `npm install -g --save nodemon`
 - `npm install`: install all modules
-- `npm run dev`: transpile SASS, bundle up JS, and start a dev server
+- `npm run dev-all`: transpile SASS, bundle up JS, and start a dev server

 Head over to localhost:3000 to view website